Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 ## Functional enrichment analysis

 Once we have obtained gene annotations for our peak calls, we can perform functional enrichment analysis to **identify predominant biological themes among these genes** by incorporating knowledge from biological ontologies such as Gene Ontology, KEGG and Reactome.

 Enrichment analysis is a widely used approach to identify biological themes, and we talked about this in great detail during our RNA-seq analysis.
 Once we have the gene list, it can be used as input to functional enrichment tools such as clusterProfiler (Yu et al., 2012), DOSE (Yu et al., 2015) and ReactomePA.
 We will go through a few examples here.

 ### Single sample analysis

 Let's start with something we have seen before with RNA-seq functional analysis.
 We will take our gene list from **Nanog annotations** and use them as input for a **GO enrichment analysis**.

 ```
 # Run GO enrichment analysis
 ego <- enrichGO(gene = entrez,
-                    keytype = "ENTREZID",
+                    keyType = "ENTREZID",
-                    OrgDb = org.Hs.eg.db,
+                    OrgDb = 'org.Hs.eg.db',
                     ont = "BP",
                     pAdjustMethod = "BH",
                     qvalueCutoff = 0.05,